sandeepchathala/temp/team 9 Software Requirements Specification .md

 - **Login :** Program committee members log in with their details and are directed to the member's dashboard.

 - **Top Navigation Bar :** Features  a collapsible navigation with the following options:
      - Profile
      - View Reviewed Papers
-- View UnReviewed Papers.
+     - View UnReviewed Papers

 ### Pages and Functionalities

-#### Profile Page
+### - Profile Page

    **Layout** - Displays the details of the Program Committee member

    **Button :**

-i. **Edit Profile**: includes a Edit Profile button to edit the details
+   - i. **Edit Profile** : includes a Edit Profile button to edit the details

-#### View Reviewed Papers Page
+### - View Reviewed Papers Page

 **Layout** - Displays the reviewed papers in a row-wise manner

 **Columns :**

-i. **Filter** : includes a filter button to display the required papers based on tags.
+  - i. **Filter :** includes a filter button to display the required papers based on tags.

-ii. **View a reviewed paper** : Here it shows paper title and some information regarding the paper and display paper upon clicking on it
+  - ii. **View a reviewed paper :** Here it shows paper title and some information regarding the paper and display paper upon clicking on it

-iii. **Status** : indicates the status of the assigned reviewers for each paper (is reviewed or not ).
+  - iii. **Status :** indicates the status of the assigned reviewers for each paper (is reviewed or not ).

-iv. **Add reviewer*** : here program committee members can add reviewer if needed for further review.
+  - iv. **Add reviewer :** here program committee members can add reviewer if needed for further review.

-v. **accept/reject** : program committee members can decide whether to accept the paper or to reject it.
+   -v. **accept/reject :** program committee members can decide whether to accept the paper or to reject it.

-### View Unreviewed Papers Page
+### - View Unreviewed Papers Page

 **Layout** -  Displays the unreviewed papers in a row-wise manner.

 **Columns :**

-i. **Filter** : includes a filter button to display the required papers based on tags.
+   - i. **Filter** : includes a filter button to display the required papers based on tags.

-ii. **View unreviewed paper** : Here it shows paper title and some information regarding the paper and display paper upon clicking on it
+   - ii. **View unreviewed papers** : Here it shows paper title and some information regarding the paper and display paper upon clicking on it

-iii. **Assign reviewer** : here committee members can add reviewer to each paper to review and send mail to the reviewer (to notify reviewer).
+   - iii. **Assign reviewer** : here committee members can add reviewer to each paper to review and send mail to the reviewer (to notify reviewer).

-iv. **Contact Author** : For any queries regarding the submitted papers committee members can contact the respective author.
+   - iv. **Contact Author** : For any queries regarding the submitted papers committee members can contact the respective author.

-v. **Send Reminder** : send reminder to the reviewer if the reviewer has not reviewed the assigned paper.
+   - v. **Send Reminder** : send reminder to the reviewer if the reviewer has not reviewed the assigned paper.

 ## 2.7 Assumptions and Dependencies
 ### 2.7.1 Assumptions